Infineon/cy-mbedtls-acceleration/README.md

 mbedTLS library provides a standardized method to extend the implementation by defining special macros.

 ### How to use mbedTLS library with accelerated ALT implementations without using ModusToolbox
-To use the mbedTLS library with CAT1A hardware acceleration, perform these steps (you can skip steps 1-2 if mbedTLS library is already present in the project).
+To use the mbedTLS library with CAT1A, CAT1B and CAT1C hardware acceleration, perform these steps (you can skip steps 1-2 if mbedTLS library is already present in the project).

 1. Download mbedTLS library into your project's root directory